 2019 Ten year most influential regular paper award

-[LVDT09] Marcello La Rosa, Wil M. P. van der Aalst, Marlon Dumas & Arthur H. M. ter Hofstede
+[LVDT09] Marcello La Rosa, Wil M. P. van der Aalst, Marlon Dumas & Arthur H. M. ter Hofstede Questionnaire-based variability modeling for system configuration

 In: Journal on Software and Systems Modeling (SoSyM), Volume 8, Issue 2, pp. 251–274, Springer, April 2009.